EOSIO/eos/contracts/eosio.system/eosio.system-clause-constitution-rc.md

 # Article XIX - Counterparts
 This Constitution may be executed in any number of counterparts, each of which when executed and delivered shall constitute a duplicate original, but all counterparts together shall constitute a single agreement.

+# Article XX - Interim Constitution
+This constitution is interim and is intended to remain in effect until a permanent constitution is written and ratified in a referendum.